dawlane/syntaxboom-forum-links/tutorials/devtools/cpp/GCC/GCC Developer Environment Setup.md

 ### Integrated Development Environments

 An Integrated Development Environment, also known as an **IDE**.
 Is an application that is specifically written for the writing, compiling, debugging and profiling of an application or other programming task.
 Some of these IDE's are dedicated to just the one programming language, or can support multiple programming languages.
 They have their own build system, but some can be configured to use another if required.
-These type of code editors have a lot more features and settings than the other types previously mentioned, due to supporting file and compiler project management and configuration.
+These types of code editors have a lot more features and settings than the other types previously mentioned.
+This is due to the IDEs supporting project management and various configurations data.

 Examples of integrated development environments: